colingrover/QFCT-Analytical-System/README.md

 ## UI
 We have three screens available.
 Acceleration is in m/s^2 and temperature is in degrees C. You can add your own if you want to dive through the code, it's in the only switch-case statement in there.
 If you do add a screen or remove a screen, be sure to change ```numDisplays``` on line 45 to be accurate to your change.

+If the display brightness/contrast is not ideal for your use case, there is a potentiometer on the back of the LCD which adjusts this (if it was previously at an acceptable level and lighting hasn't drastically changed, this may be an indicator of a low battery).

 The buttons are labelled.
 The < button goes to the previous screen, the ⏸︎ button pauses the display (data is still recorded to microSD card).
 The > button goes to the next screen.
 The ⚑ button places a checkpoint in the .csv file (a * in the flag column).
 This will hopefully allow you to quickly find relevant data without having to give the box a big bump to indicate a test start or something.

 !!
 TURN OFF SYSTEM BEFORE REMOVING MICROSD CARD !!